jupyterj0nes/masstin/README.md

 ```
 The executable can be found in ./target/release/.

-**Alternatively**, you can download the latest release directly from the releases page [Releases page](https://github.com/jupyterj0nes/masstin/releases)
+**Alternatively**, you can download the latest release directly from the [Releases page](https://github.com/jupyterj0nes/masstin/releases).

+Here, you'll find pre-built binaries for both Windows and Linux.
+Please note that the Linux binaries may not work on every kernel version.
+If you encounter issues, you might need to compile Masstin yourself using Cargo.
+Instructions for building from source can be found in the [Getting Started](#getting-started) section.

 ### Usage